kadimisetty/ColorThing/README.md

 - [ ] Make color label cell size configurable..

-## Credits:
+## Credits

-Thanks to Rob Cavazos (of PSY/OPS etc.) for pointing out Glyph 3's shortcomings when it comes to color label navigation, especially the inability to use a keyboard shortcut to swap the currently edited glyph with the next/previous one assigned to the same color label.
-While this plugin has yet to finish solving that particular problem, it alleviates it somewhat by providing the ability to keep a better view of the current color labels in the sidebar and making it possible to open a new tab with all glyphs assigned to the same color label.
+Thanks to Rob Cavazos (PSY/OPS Type Foundry etc.) for elucidating a Glyph 3's shortcoming with color label navigation, in particular, that there isn't a quick keyboard shortcut to rapidly swap the currently edited glyph with the next/previous one assigned to the same color label.
+While this plugin has yet to finish solving that, it alleviates the issue somewhat by providing the ability to track color labels and the number of assigned glyphs from the sidebar, and also making it possible to open a new tab with all glyphs assigned to a color label.